 Sri Lankan leopards

-Peacocks are native to India and Sri Lanka and are considered some of the most beautiful and sacred animals.
-Unfortunately, since the female of the species is not as colorful as the males, they have been hunted indiscriminately for their meat.
+Peacocks are native to India and Sri Lanka and are considered among the most beautiful and sacred animals here.
+Unfortunately, since the female of the species is not as colourful as the males, they have been hunted for their meat.
 Some hotels have peacocks and peafowl in their gardens.
-These birds love showing off their color and being photographed!

 Sri Lankan junglefowl

 The Sri Lankan junglefowl, which looks a lot like a rooster, is the national bird of Sri Lanka.
-It is depicted in postal stamps and cannot be found anywhere else in the world.
-Don’t be put off by its common looking colors, this bird is quite beautiful and a top catch for bird watchers.
+It is depicted in postage stamps and cannot be found anywhere else in the world.

 The grey hornbill is native to Sri Lanka.
 It is a member of the hornbill family but the fact that it doesn’t have the top part of the beak sets it apart.
 The reproduction process of the grey hornbill involves the male trapping the female, and its eggs, inside a hole in a tree.
 He brings them food through a small opening and both adults open the covering of the hole once the babies are ready to learn to fly.

-The Sri Lankan sambar deer is relatively larger than deer found in other countries.
-They live in herds inside national parks, especially Horton Plains where visitors can see the sambar deer wandering around.
+The Sri Lankan sambar deer is a relatively large deer.
+They live in herds inside national parks, especially Horton Plains where you can see the sambar deer wandering around.
 The males have large antlers but the females do not.

-The spotted deer are the most common deer found in Sri Lanka.
+Spotted deer are the most common deer in Sri Lanka.
 The herds are quite large and populated.
-Visitors can find spotted deer in all of the national parks, just don’t get too close to them to take photos.
+You can find spotted deer in all of the national parks, just don’t get too close to take photos.